Maryland Court Records

 Can I get a Felony Removed from a Court Record in Maryland?

-Yes, a felony may be removed from a court record in Maryland if permitted by the court where conviction took place under the Maryland Judiciary System.
-Removal, also know as expungement, is not available to ex-convicts convicted for offenses like, homicide, human trafficking, official misconduct, and sex crimes.
-These offenses and every other severe felonies are not eligible for expungement or sealing.
-To qualify for expungement, a person has to be confirmed to be of good standing and must also have spent a certain number of years since the completion of jail term without any conviction.
-He/she must also have served all the penalties of the crime that was committed and must not have any pending charges.
-The expungement process mostly takes around 90 days to be completed if it is not challenged by prospectors.
+Yes, a felony may be removed from a court record in Maryland if permitted by the court where the conviction took place under the Maryland Judiciary System.
+Removal, also known as expungement, is not available to ex-convicts convicted for offenses like homicide, human trafficking, official misconduct, and sex crimes.
+These offenses and other severe felonies are not eligible for expungement or sealing.
+To qualify for expungement, the individual should be confirmed to be of good standing and should also have spent a certain number of years since the completion of a jail term without conviction.
+They should also have served all the penalties for the crime committed and not have any pending charges.
+The expungement process mostly takes around 90 days to be completed if the prosecutors do not challenge it.

 No, expungement is not the same as sealing records in Maryland.
 Expungement is a process that allows a person to appeal to a court for the removal of certain types of police records that did not result in a conviction, although certain types of conviction records may also be expunged.
 On the other hand, sealing of court records restricts access to only a portion of the record such as orders, court papers, notices, and other records on a case.

-Unlike expungement, sealing can be used more than once for civil, criminal, and traffic cases.
-If sealing of records is approved by the court, the court may either seal the whole case record only to be opened with the judge’s permission, or may restrict access and state the parts of the record that may be viewed by the public, and for how long.
-Both expungement and sealing are means by which an individual that was once convicted of a crime, can seek to have the crime removed from his criminal records.
+Unlike expungement, sealing may be used more than once for civil, criminal, and traffic cases.
+If the court approves the sealing of records, it may either seal the whole case record, only to be opened with the judge’s permission, or restrict access and state the parts of the record that the public may view and for how long.
+Both expungement and sealing are means by which an individual, once convicted of a crime may seek to remove the crime from their criminal records.

 How Long Does a Felony Stay on Your Record in Maryland?

-In Maryland a felony stays in records for a period of 10 to 15 years after which an individual may appeal for expungement or sealing.
+In Maryland, a felony stays in records for 10 to 15 years, after which an individual may appeal for expungement or sealing.
 If an individual does not appeal for expungement, the record may remain there for life.
-However, there are some crimes that remain in records whether an individual appeals for expungement or not.
+However, some crimes remain in records whether an individual appeals for expungement or not.
 In very rare cases, the court may dismiss the crime without any appeal, depending on the felony committed and the circumstances that surround it.

 What are Misdemeanors in Maryland?

-Misdemeanors in Maryland are crimes that are punishable by up to one year in prison.
+Misdemeanors in Maryland are crimes punishable by up to one year in prison.
 They are less severe than felonies but more severe than infractions.
-All misdemeanors crimes do not carry the same weight, some misdemeanor crimes attract more penalties than others.
-The Maryland Judiciary System determines the weight of penalty that will be meted out to a misdemeanor offender.
-Classification of misdemeanors crimes is done based on the extent of damage or injury suffered by the victim of the crime and the circumstances that surround the crime.
+All misdemeanor crimes carry the same weight; some misdemeanor crimes attract more penalties than others.
+The Maryland Judiciary System determines the weight of the penalty to be meted out to a misdemeanor offender.
+Classification of misdemeanors crimes is done based on the extent of damage or injury suffered by the victim and the circumstances surrounding the crime.

 Misdemeanor crimes mostly involve crimes against the public, where minor injury is incurred.
-Penalties for misdemeanors in Maryland can be as high as ten years prison sentence and as low as ninety days imprisonment or less.
+Penalties for misdemeanors in Maryland may be as high as a ten-year prison sentence and as low as ninety days imprisonment or less.
 The court may also impose a fine in addition to the prison sentence or as an alternative to it.
 Fines for misdemeanors vary between $500 to $5000.
 Other penalties include; loss of one’s driver’s license, loss of a state or government job, loss of a professional license, and loss of the ability to run for public office.

 What are Examples of Misdemeanors in Maryland?